kristapratico/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 ## Key concepts

-### Client
+### Client batched operations
-The Text Analytics client library provides a [TextAnalyticsClient](https://docs.microsoft.com/en-us/python/api/azure-ai-textanalytics/azure.ai.textanalytics.textanalyticsclient?view=azure-python-preview) to do analysis on batches of documents.
+The Text Analytics client library provides a [TextAnalyticsClient](https://docs.microsoft.com/en-us/python/api/azure-ai-textanalytics/azure.ai.textanalytics.textanalyticsclient?view=azure-python-preview) to do analysis on [batches of documents](#Examples "examples").
 It provides both synchronous and asynchronous operations to access a specific use of Text Analytics, such as language detection or key phrase extraction.

 ### Single text operations